CX-0010 Business Partner Number v2.2.1

 This section is normative

-The issuing agency MUST issue BPNs for the following business partners in accordance with this standard:
+The issuing organization MUST issue BPNs for the following business partners in accordance with the ISO/IEC 6523-1:2023 and this standard:

-The issuing agency MUST NOT issue BPNs for the following real-world entities:
+The issuing organization MUST NOT issue BPNs for the following real-world entities:

 - natural persons (such as employees) who act for a legal entity and are not a legal entity on their own